AndrMoura/streamlit-chatbot-analytics/README.md

 # Streamlit Chatbot Application

-This repository contains a Streamlit-based chatbot application that leverages the Ollama with the Langchain library and integrates [PostHog-LLM](https://github.com/postlang/posthog-llm) for analytics and monitoring.
+This repository contains a Streamlit-based chatbot application that leverages Ollama with Langchain library and integrates [PostHog-LLM](https://github.com/postlang/posthog-llm) for analytics and monitoring.

 ![My Animation](img/Animation.gif)